 Are you thinking about implementing a cash discount program or signing up for zero fee processing?
 If you’ve determined that your processing costs are too high, it might be time to look for lower rates.
 National Merchants Association can help.

-National Merchants Association is a A business that accepts credit cards for goods or services. advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
+National Merchants Association is a merchant advocacy group dedicated to reducing or eliminating the unnecessary fees associated with accepting credit card payments.
 Since 2004, NMA’s payment processing solutions have been delivering tailored solutions, best-in-class customer service, and high-quality service offerings for businesses across multiple industries.
 Whether it’s high-risk or low-risk, brick-and-mortar or e-commerce, NMA will create the best processing experience for your company.

 For more information, visit us at our www.nationalmerchants.com or call (866) 509-7199.